XRP price declines, volume increases | FXStreet

 XRP price declines, volume increases

-In the last 24 hours, PAX Gold, Tether Gold and PayPal USD rallied, emerging as top gainers while Zcash, Aster, Morpho declined, ranking as top losers in the market.
+In the last 24 hours, FLOKI, Zcash and PAX Gold rallied, emerging as top gainers while Artificial Superintelligence Alliance, Aster, SPX6900 declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs